 You're in a great position with youth on your side and a lot of options for getting into medical school.

-Did you know there are over 40 combined BS/MD programs that will allow you to go from high school to medical school?
+Did you know there are undergraduate medical school programs that will allow you to go from high school to medical school?
 Meaning you can skip many of the steps that most premed students must overcome.
-I’m referring to taking the MCAT and not being guaranteed that you’ll gain admission to medical school.
+I'm referring to taking the MCAT and not being guaranteed that you'll gain admission to medical school.

-If you’re dead set on going to medical school then checkout BS/MD programs where you’ll have all the information you need to get started.
-But before you go take a look at my advice for getting into an accelerated BS/MD program.
+If you're set on going to medical school directly from high school then definitely click on BS/MD programs for all the information you'll need to get started.

 Don't worry if you want to take the more traditional route to medical school because I have you covered too.